JBSchami/scripts/README.md

-# scripts
+# Scripts
-Some useful scripts I've made for myself
+Some useful scripts I've created for myself.

+#CreateTexAssignment
+This python script builds the LaTeX skeleton for my assignments using a template and user input.